 Chicken buses are converted former US school buses, named so because various goods including live chickens will sometimes be transported on them.
 They cover somewhat longer distances.
 People will usually be shouting out destinations at the bus terminal, so just hop on board one that’s heading the right direction.
 For prices, think single-digit dollars.
 A man usually comes to collect the money from you during the journey.
 Remember to keep a close eye on your bags.

-Some travellers don’t use chicken buses because of reports of crime.
+Some travelers don’t use chicken buses because of reports of crime.
 It’s true that generally it is not advised to use inner-city buses in capitals such as Guatemala City or Managua as these are much less safe.
 However outside the main cities and during daytime, chicken buses are typically fine (inquire locally if unsure).

-#4 Avoid flying.
+#4 Avoid flying

 Those accustomed to low airfares in North America, Europe or Asia thanks to low-budget carriers may be surprised by the high cost of air travel in Central (and South) America.
 There are few low-budget carriers here, so prices are high.